jplevyak/ic-certified-blockchain/README.md

 ## Certification

-The certificate constains an NNS signed delegation for the canister to the subnet which certifies the canister root hash along with the date.
+The certificate contains an NNS signed delegation for the canister to the subnet which certifies the canister root hash along with the date.
 The canister root hash is the root of the Merkle tree containing the hashes of all the block entries.
 This enables each entry to be independently certified by extracting the corresponding path from the tree.
 Code to verify blocks is found in the `./verify` directory.

+Additional verifications e.g. the signature of the appender should be verified at the application level.

 ## Storing Blocks